spring-cloud-services-samples/animal-rescue/README.md

 Visit `https://gateway-demo.${appsDomain}/rescue`, you should see cute animal bios with the `Adopt` buttons disabled.
 All the information are fetched from a public `GET` backend endpoint `/animals`.
 ![homepage](./docs/images/homepage.png)

-Click the `Sign in to adopt` button on the top right corner, you should be redirected to the SSO login page if you haven't already logged in to SSO.
+Click the `Sign in to adopt` button in the top right corner, you should be redirected to the SSO login page if you haven't already logged in to SSO.
 ![log in page](./docs/images/login.png)

-Once you logged in, you should see a greeting message regarding the username you log in with on the top right corner, and the `Adopt` buttons should be enabled.
+Once you logged in, you should see a greeting message regarding the username you log in with in the top right corner, and the `Adopt` buttons should be enabled.
 ![logged in view](./docs/images/logged-in.png)

 Click on the `Adopt` button, input your contact email and application notes in the model, then click `Apply`, a `POST` request should be sent to a `sso-enabled` backend endpoint `/animals/{id}/adoption-requests`, with the adopter set to your username we parsed from your token.